 By Joanne Jeffries.
-Last Updated 13th July 2021.
+Last Updated 1st October 2021.
 Welcome to our guide on local authority compensation claims and council accident compensation claims.
 Have you been injured in an accident that was not your fault?
-Do you think the council could be to blame?
-This could well be the case if they are responsible for the area in which you were injured, be it at a local school, while taking a walk, or while working at local council offices.
+Do you think the council could be to blame and want to claim against the council?
+A council could be responsible for the area in which you were injured, be it at a local school, while taking a walk, or while working at local council offices.

 From trips and falls to vehicle accidents, there are so many incidents and injuries that can happen.
 With our 40+ years of experience, there is no one better to secure you the compensation you deserve.
 We have helped many people in your position make council compensation claims, and we are certain there is no one better to help you attain the maximum payout on offer.
 To find out more about council accident claims, you can read on or call us for legal advice on 0800 073 8801.

 Choose a section